Obuasi East: Health workers provide first aid for BECE candidates at all centres | Ghana News Agency

 By Yussif Ibrahim

-The idea is to ensure prompt care for candidates who may have health issues while writing their final examination.
+The idea is to ensure prompt care for candidates who may have health issues while taking their final examination.

 He said the initiative was one of several interventions put in place by the Directorate in collaboration with the District Assembly and AngloGold Ashanti, to ensure the examination was smooth without hitches.